Brainstorm123/Urban-Data-Mapping-Class/README.md

 # Urban-Data-Mapping-Class
 Class assignments and participation

-For this assignment, I had issue filtering out the data not realising I could filter using 'containing noise' as opposed to 'is noise' The next issue was uploading the 311 data as a delimited text with geometry points of latitude and longitude.
+For this assignment, I had issues filtering out the data not realising I could filter using 'containing noise' as opposed to 'is noise' The next issue was uploading the 311 data as a delimited text with geometry points of latitude and longitude.
 After these issues were resolved, the rest of the assignment